Getting the Best Lubrication for Your Machine

 4. Lubricant Dispensing

 Contamination might enter the equipment through open and filthy dispensing containers.
-Safe, clean, and closed dispensing equipment is required.
-It should also be effective, simple to use, and tailored to the applications being filled out.
-Make sure the containers are clearly labeled so that no one makes a mistake, regardless of who uses them.
+Dispensing equipment must be safe, clean, and closed.
+It should also work effectively, be easy to use, and suit the specific applications.
+Clearly label all containers to prevent mistakes, no matter who uses them.

 5. Lubrication Equipment